addanus/bitclout_helper/SSL-support/README.md

     `./init-letsencrypt.sh # respond with y to replace if asked`

-8. edit and replace the last example.org with you domain -> cloutini.com
+8. edit and replace the last example.org with your domain -> cloutini.com

     `nano ./data/nginx/app.conf`